 You’ve probably suffered from fatigue at some point in your life.
 You’re tired, weak, achy, drained — it’s a terrible feeling.
 But it usually fades away in a day or two.
 Unless, of course, it’s caused by a chronic disease…

-Cancer, MS, Lyme disease, hypothyroidism, anxiety, depression, diabetes and (of course) chronic fatigue syndrome all come with a debilitating dose of fatigue.
+MS, Lyme disease, thyroid problems, anxiety, depression, diabetes and (of course) chronic fatigue syndrome all come with a debilitating dose of fatigue.
 In fact, fatigue is one of the most common symptoms of chronic diseases across the board.

 Luckily, no matter what the cause of your fatigue there is a simple solution that can provide relief.
 And it won’t even cost you a penny.
 In fact, it’s a treatment you can give yourself in the comfort of your own home — acupressure.